Social media audit template: Free checklist + guide

 [inline illustration] what to check for social media completeness (infographic)

-• Check your handles: As a good rule of thumb, it’s best to keep all of your social media handles the same so users can quickly find you.
-Consider using your brand name to make it easy.
+• Check your handles: Try to keep all your social media handles the same so people can find you easily.
+Using your brand name is usually best.

-• Examine the homepage: You’ll want to have a cover photo that is indicative of your brand on the social media account homepage.
+• Examine the homepage: You'll want a cover photo that reflects your brand on the social media account's homepage.
 Make sure the image you choose is properly sized and formatted for that specific social platform.

 • Become verified: Consider following the necessary steps to get your social media account verified with a checkmark badge to prove your authenticity.
-Check with each platform on how to attain this important checkmark.
+Check with each platform to see how to earn this important checkmark.

 • Update contact information: Use this time to check and correct all addresses, phone numbers, emails, and URLs.

-• Modernize pinned posts: Take time to evaluate pinned posts to make sure they are relevant and up-to-date with your current marketing strategy and specific campaigns.
+• Review pinned posts: Make sure your pinned posts are still relevant and match your current marketing campaigns.

 Free social media audit template